 The Nominating and Governance Committee will consider director candidates recommended by stockholders.
-A stockholder wishing to submit a candidate to the Nominating and Governance Committee for consideration as nominee for director shall submit the information set forth below to Robert Half International Inc., 2884 Sand Hill Road, Menlo Park, CA 94025, Attn: Corporate Secretary-Director Candidate.
+A stockholder wishing to submit a candidate to the Nominating and Governance Committee for consideration as nominee for director shall submit the information set forth below to Robert Half International Inc., 2884 Sand Hill Road, Menlo Park, CA 94025, Attn: Corporate Secretary - Director Candidate.
 The Corporate Secretary will forward the information to the Nominating and Governance Committee.
-The information to be included in any such submission is: (a) a statement from the nominee consenting to be named in the proxy and proxy card if selected and to serve on the board if elected, (b) whether the candidate qualifies as
+The information to be included in any such submission is: (a) a statement from the nominee consenting to be named in the proxy and proxy card if selected and to serve on the board if elected, (b) whether the candidate qualifies as "independent" under the listing standards of the New York Stock Exchange, (c) the nominee's biographical data

-"independent" under the listing standards of the New York Stock Exchange, (c) the nominee's biographical data (including other boards on which the nominee serves), business experience and involvement in any legal proceedings, including any involving the Company, (d) transactions and relationships between the nominee and the recommending stockholder, on the one hand, and the Company or management, on the other hand, (e) the stock trading history and current ownership information of the recommending stockholder and the nominee, including the name and address of the recommending stockholder and the nominee as they appear on the Company's stock ledger, (f) any material proceedings to which the nominee or his associates is a party that are adverse to the Company, (g) information regarding whether the recommending stockholder or nominee (or their affiliates) have any plans or proposals for the Company and (h) whether the recommending stockholder and nominee seek to use the nomination to redress personal claims or grievances against the Company or others or to further personal interests or special interests not shared by stockholders at large.
+(including other boards on which the nominee serves), business experience and involvement in any legal proceedings, including any involving the Company, (d), a description of the specific qualities/skills the nominee would contribute to the board, (e) an affirmation that the nominee meets the Nominating and Governance Committee's stated criteria for board membership, (f) transactions and relationships between the nominee and the recommending stockholder, on the one hand, and the Company or the Company's customers, suppliers, competitors or management, on the other hand, including any arrangements or understandings pursuant to which the nominee has been submitted as a candidate, (g) the stock trading history and current ownership information of the recommending stockholder and the nominee, including the name and address of the recommending stockholder and the nominee as they appear on the Company's stock ledger, together with an affirmation of good faith intent of the recommending stockholder to continue to hold the reported shares through the Company's next annual stockholders' meeting, (h) if not a record holder, a statement from the record holder (e.g., broker, bank) verifying the recommending stockholder's holdings, or a current Schedule 13D/13G or Form 3/4/5 reflecting holdings, (i) any material proceedings to which the nominee or his associates is a party that are adverse to the Company, (j) information regarding whether the recommending stockholder or nominee (or their affiliates) have any plans or proposals for the Company; and (k) whether the recommending stockholder and nominee seek to use the nomination to redress personal claims or grievances against the Company or others or to further personal interests or special interests not shared by stockholders at large.
 In evaluating individuals for nomination as director, the Nominating and Governance Committee shall select individuals who (a) have skills and experience that can be of assistance to management in operating the Company's business, (b) demonstrate integrity, accountability and judgment and (c) can be expected to add to the total mix of individuals on the Board of Directors so as to give the Company a Board that exhibits effectiveness, collegiality, diversity and responsiveness to the needs of the Company.
 Diversity is not further defined in the Corporate Governance Guidelines, but is applied in its broadest sense so as to encourage the selection of a diverse group of Board members that will give the Company the benefit of a wide mix of talent, experience and skills.
 Other factors that may be considered include (i) experience with small to mid-size businesses (the Company's principal client base), (ii) a record of entrepreneurial success and/or (iii) financial or accounting experience.